 Major transportation projects are selected annually for inclusion into FDOT's Tentative Work Program.
 The Tentative Work Program is a compilation of all District/Turnpike Enterprise Work Programs, drawing projects from MPO Transportation Improvement Programs, County Commission priorities, and various FDOT programs, including SIS.
-Projects identified in the Tentative Work Program that are under consideration for adoption into FDOT's Five-Year Work Program and are reviewed through the ETDM Process are subject to a second screening event called the "Programming Screen."
+Projects identified in the Tentative Work Program that are under consideration for adoption into FDOT's Five-Year Work

+Program and are reviewed through the ETDM Process are subject to a second screening event called the "Programming Screen."

 This second screening of major transportation projects occurs before projects are funded in the FDOT Five-Year Work Program.
 This screen initiates the NEPA process for federally funded projects or the State Environmental Impact Report (SEIR) for state funded projects.
 FDOT staff will be responsible for uploading the SIS project information into the ETDM GIS database in both rural and urban areas.
 The Agency representatives will provide technical assistance and assist FDOT in scoping technical studies necessary to satisfy NEPA and obtain project permits.
-Agency member input about the potential effects to environmental and community resources is the basis for "agency scoping" to facilitate compliance with NEPA and other applicable federal and state laws that apply to the NEPA Process ("NEPA" refers collectively to all applicable environmental laws).
+Agency member input about the potential effects to environmental and community resources is the basis for "agency scoping" to facilitate compliance with NEPA and other applicable federal and state laws that apply to the NEPA process ("NEPA" refers collectively to all applicable environmental laws).
+If potential dispute issues are identified, FDOT may initiate the Dispute Resolution Process before the project is programmed into the FDOT Five-Year Work Program.
+Potential disputes may also be identified through the public involvement process and require resolution prior to the project being advanced into the design or construction phase of the Work Program.

 The Programming Screen will begin when the District ETDM Coordinator distributes the Advance Notification (AN) and notifies the Agency that projects are available for review.
 This notice will also initiate the Federal Consistency Review (FCR) if the project is federally funded or requires a federal permit or federal action.
 The AN and FCR processes apply only to major transportation capacity improvement projects that are subject to the ETDM Process.
-The Programming Screen notice will be distributed to the Agency representatives via the EST. After receiving the Programming Screen notice, the NMFS representative will review project and resource information available through the EST to determine the project effects, and identify and document the need for technical studies, if any, to be performed during the next phase, Project Development.
-The NMFS representative will input NMFS commentary about project effects and technical studies, if any, into the EST, or indicate "no effect."
-Table 2 identifies the information available to the NMFS during the Programming Screen (via the EST).
-The table also addresses FHWA/FDOT responsibilities and NMFS representative review and coordination responsibilities.
+The Programming Screen notice will be distributed to the Agency representatives via the EST. After receiving the Programming Screen notice, the USEPA representative will review project and resource information available through the EST to determine the project effects, and identify and document the need for technical studies, if any, to be performed during the next phase, Project Development.
+The USEPA representative will input USEPA commentary about project effects and technical studies, if any, into the EST, or indicate "no effect."
+Table 2 identifies the information available to the USEPA during the Programming Screen (via the EST).
+The table also addresses FHWA/FDOT responsibilities and USEPA representative review and coordination responsibilities.